andness/learning-truffle/tutorial/part05a-variables.md

 decide you want to play around with the calculator a bit, and if you do you'll notice that it immediately prints out the result of the first expression you enter.
 Since we now support executing sequences of statements we need to update the launcher to handle this.
+That in itself is pretty trivial, but while doing this we'll also look into how we can add syntax error messages with correct line numbers.
+We'll also look into how we annotate the AST with information about the source to enable better runtime error messages and be able to step through our code in the IntelliJ debugger.
+Onwards to chapter 6!